Qinusty/blog/about.md

 permalink: /about/
 ---

-I am a second year Student at Aberystwyth University studying Software Engineering.
+I am a final year Student at Aberystwyth University studying Software Engineering.
 You can find me on Github here:
 {% include icon-github.html username="qinusty" %}